 It is important to know the VA academic year is August 1 through July 31.
 Therefore, when students exhaust the benefit for the academic year, they are not eligible again until August 1 of the next year.
 This is when other financial aid means kick in to cover costs.
 New students should expect to cover initial costs of student health insurance as well as the university issued IT equipment (iPad, laptop, etc).
 If students will be waiving the student health insurance plan through the school, they should then plan to do so through the online waiver portal.
 Students must waive each academic year by the noted deadlines regardless if an approved waiver is already on file.

 Chapter 31 students should ensure their Voc Rehab counselor notes the university issued laptop/iPad as a covered cost (block 9) on the 28-1905 to prevent the student from paying out-of-pocket on the day of orientation.

-Amanda Bolin is the South Jordan School Certification Official (SCO) and questions for her may be directed to firstname.lastname@example.org.
+Amanda Bolin firstname.lastname@example.org is the South Jordan Campus School Certification Official (SCO).

 If you intend to apply for a scholarship and the guidelines indicates the monies must be used for tuition and fees only, this will affect your VA education benefit.